NxPKG/khulnasoft-docs/content/dns/manage-dns-records/how-to/create-dns-records.md

 To edit DNS records in the dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select an account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select an account and domain.
 2. Go to **DNS** > **Records**.
 3. On a specific record, click **Edit**.
 4. Make any necessary changes.